TeamEpochGithub/woogle-maps/docs/pages/how_it_works.rst

 Our approach involves using Latent Dirichlet Allocation (LDA) to find the most common topics in the dataset.
 This method is well-researched and widely used in the field of NLP, and it leverages the fact that documents that are similar in content are likely to be similar in topic as well.
 Therefore, it assigns certain words to certain topics, and uses these probability distributions to find the most suitable topics for each document.
-Note: LDA is commonly used for topic modelling, when the topics are not available and need to be inferred from the documents.
+.. note:: LDA is commonly used for topic modelling, when the topics are not available and need to be inferred from the documents.
+Otherwise, a form of guided topic modelling is used to extract previously defined topics.

 This functionality is implemented in :py:mod:`src.preprocessing.compute_topical_distribution`.